 The servicer must then send two notices to the borrower before obtaining force-placed insurance.
 The notices must request that:

+The servicer must send the first notice at least 45 days before purchasing a force-placed insurance policy.
 The servicer must then send a second notice (a reminder notice) no earlier than 30 days after the first notice and at least 15 days before charging the borrower for force-placed insurance coverage.
-This notice must include the cost of the force-placed insurance or a reasonable estimate of the cost.
+This notice must include the cost of the force-placed insurance or a reasonable estimate.
+(12 C.F.R. § 1024.37).

 The servicer generally must keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill, even if the servicer needs to advance funds to the borrower's escrow account.

 But the servicer doesn't have to continue existing coverage and can purchase a force-placed policy if it has a reasonable basis to believe that:

 If the borrower provides evidence that insurance coverage is in place, the servicer must:

 Servicers sometimes wrongfully buy pricey force-placed insurance for a borrower's home even though the borrower already has coverage and, in some cases, even after the borrower provides evidence of that insurance.
 Because force-placed insurance is so expensive, a homeowner having trouble making payments or is behind on the loan might go into foreclosure when it becomes much more difficult to get current.